Who have provinces have pegged to receive COVID-19 vaccines in the coming weeks?

 Nunavut

+In Iqaluit, Nunavut's capital, a general vaccination clinic is underway for priority populations, including staff and residents of shelters, people ages 60 years and up, staff and inmates and correctional facilities, first responders and frontline health care staff.

+Starting March 1, the vaccine clinic will be extended to all adults in Iqaluit ages 45 and up.

-The government website says Nunavut expects enough vaccines to immunize 75 per cent of its residents over the age of 18 by the end of March.
+Nunavut still expects enough vaccines to immunize 75 per cent of its residents over the age of 18 by the end of March.

-Details have not yet been released about how the rest of the territory's inoculation drive will work.

 ---